The closest town to the trailhead is Goulburn, NSW. You will also pass close by the tiny hamlet of Bungonia

 Bungonia National Park is without a doubt one of those gems that for many remains unknown.
 Located in Country NSW close to the inland city of Goulburn, 90 minutes from the outskirts of Canberra, and not much further from the southern outskirts of Sydney.
 This National Park focuses on the Bungonia Gorge, a large gorge that provides panoramic views and contains plenty of key walks that will suit walkers of all levels of experience, including one that takes you into the gorge itself (the Red Track).

 On this day we did the Green Track walk and when we talked with one of the Rangers, he indicated the park was much busier than normal.
-The main reasons is that while many surrounding National Parks were impacted by last summer’s bushfires, Bungonia remained relatively untouched.
+The main reasons is that while many surrounding National Parks were impacted by the 2019-20 summer’s bushfires, Bungonia remained relatively untouched.
 Whichever walk you do, please remember that you should sign the walk intention form located on the front verandah of the visitor centre.

 The Green Track is a loop track you can start from a number of different locations.
 If you are camping for the weekend, you can start from the campground.
 If you’re planning a barbecue with the family at the end of the walk, then you can start at Adams Lookout.